jhwoodward/neo4j-node/README.md

 ## Usage

-The Api provides high level CRUD methods for neo4j nodes and relationships.
-It can be used via REST or directly referenced from an existing NodeJS application.
+The Api provides high level generic CRUD methods for neo4j nodes and relationships.

 Consider the following JSON structure: